Sonichigo/Sonichigo/README.md

   <img width="200" align='left' src="https://github.com/Sonichigo/Sonichigo/blob/main/assets/logo.png">
 </p>

-## Microsoft Learn Student Ambassador
+## Microsoft Learn Student Ambassador - BETA

 Microsoft Learn Student Ambassadors are a global group of campus leaders who are eager to help fellow students, create robust tech communities, and develop technical and career skills for the future.
 I created a community at my locality to enhance other students' skills.
 I've conducted workshops and talks.